 In 2016, Bangash began pre-production on his debut short film, Rang Raaz.
 The film was successfully financed through a Kickstarter campaign and selected as an IndieWire Project of the Week, as well as featured in The Huffington Post and The Fader.

-Rang Raaz premiered at the Mosaic International Film Festival in Canada, followed by screenings at the Africa International Film Festival, AKS Minorities FF, SiGns Kerala FF and Asia Peace FF.
+Rang Raaz premiered at the Mosaic International Film Festival in Canada, followed by screenings at the Delhi International Film Festival, Africa International Film Festival, AKS Minorities FF, and Asia Peace FF.
 The short film was purchased for television broadcast by ZEE TV.

 Bangash is a Qalambaaz Screenwriting Fellowship Alumni (2016) and is currently a fellow in the Film Talents: Pak-Afghan Voices program by Goethe Institut & Prince Claus Fund (2017-2018).